vncntstlm/gitActivity/README.md

         is what was pulled.
 You have to compare which one is the correct version (usually the one you just pulled) and change it so that it matches.

-##Part Two: Feature Branch Workflow
+<h2>Part Two: Feature Branch Workflow

 The idea of having different branches is so that each feature is on a specific branch.
 The master branch is not supposed to have any broken code as it should be tested on on other branches.